discordjs/Commando-guide/using-multiple-args-in-one-command.md

             group: 'group2',
             memberName: 'dm',
             description: 'Sends a message to the user you mention.',
-            examples: [';dm @User Hi there!'],
+            examples: ['dm @User Hi there!'],
-            args: [{
+            args: [
+                {
                     key: 'user',
                     prompt: 'Which user do you want to send the DM to?',
                     type: 'user'
                 },
                 {
                     key: 'content',
                     prompt: 'What would you like the content of the message to be?',
                     type: 'string'
-            }]
+                }
+            ]
         });
     }